Ishan2608/Ishan2608/README.md

 <ul>
   <li> <b> <a href="https://www.epidise.com" target="_blank"> Epidise: </a> </b> A website for a new emerging startup in the field of AI </li>
   <li> <b>Rooms:</b> A real-time all rounder chat application built in MERN Stack. </li>
-  <li> <b>CHM and Gann Cycles for Indian Stock Market:</b> A data engineering and data science project for giving best stocks in particular time intervals </li>
   <li> <b>Space Geeks:</b> A community for space lovers for being updated and with latest and historic space related events and news. </li>
   <li> <b>Image Analyzer:</b> Web App extracting top 10 colours & codes from uploaded images. </li>
 </ul>